mantidproject/mantid/docs/source/interfaces/QECoverage.rst

 You can choose to create a 1D Mantid workspace for latter plotting using the "Create Workspace" check box.

-In addition, for HYSPEC, where the detector bank can be rotated, an additional parameter **S2** is required.
+In addition, for HYSPEC, where the detector bank can be rotated, an additional parameter **S2** denoting the scattering angle of the center of the detector bank is required.
+The detectors extend over 60 degrees, so the two theta limits will be taken from min([0, abs(s2)-30]) to abs(s2)+30.

 .. categories:: Interfaces